Proof of Contribution

 Each DLP implements their own proof of contribution function based on their particular dataset.
 For example, r/datadao measured contributions based on amount of karma, and included an ownership check having users post a code in their reddit profile to confirm ownership.
 This proof-of-contribution check depends on the goals of the data liquidity pool and the best way to measure data contributions.

 The proof-of-contribution function defines success for your data liquidity pool.
-If you do not want a particular kind of data in your DLP, but it passes or is rewarded by your proof-of-contribution function, then your proof-of-contribution function is not compete.
+If you do not want a particular kind of data in your DLP, but it passes or is rewarded by your proof-of-contribution function, then your proof-of-contribution function is not complete.

 To validate data submissions, DLP Validators scan through the data transactions and assign a score using the DLP's contribution function.
 The function takes into account various data characteristics, such as completeness, accuracy, and relevance to the DLP’s purpose.